protieusz/Excelsior/README.md

 -Use M2 brass hot inserts 3.2mm diameter and 4mm length for the M2 screws to secure the case.
 I forgot how long is my M2 screws are but they should be greater than 10mm so estimated around 14.6mm.
 Play around with and buy multiple M2 lenght screws.

+# Disclaimer
+The trackball user experience might differ depending on the types of 3D printer that you use or if the printers were calibrated properly.
+It might be a hit and miss.
+The experience can also be adjust on the QMK side on the CPI settings.
+No support will be given since the code was copy pasted from bally by aki27.
+As for the ball material and sizing plays a big role on the user experience.
+I personally prefer the BOM ball 25mm compared to the other different materials.
+Try it out and experiment it.
+As per usual print and use at your own risk.
+No support will be given.
+This design is MIT licensed so that means you can modify and do whatever you want with the design.
+If you do modify my design, please be kind to give me a shout out.
+PCB file is converted from EasyEDA so the convertion accuracy might not be good and KiCad DRC will scream but on EasyEDA DRC is fine.
+As the time of writing, the Excelsior is 100% working with no issues on my end.
+Results might differ on your end.
+A all in one Fusion file for the case that include the sketches is also included in this GitHub.
+Thanks.

 # Full Production Pictures
 TBA.
 Currently Sept 13, 2024, the PCBs are in transit from JLCPCB.
 Sept 22, 2024, PCBs have arrived and build was a success!!!